whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 So stop this stupid talk of yours or else we might miss it "

-I knewIhad said something really bad to her, butIwas too excited about the comet thatIfelt even Neha became a distraction.
+I knew I had said something really bad to her, but I was too excited about the comet that I felt even Neha became a distraction.

 She pushed my hands and got up quickly .
 She was starting to leave the terrace but not before saying this